Italy: Ancient Icons, Pizza, Pasta & 14 Hours in the Eternal City of Rome

 Main roads: 90 km/h

-Speed cameras are common — fines are issued via mail, even to foreign drivers.
+Speed cameras are common.
+Fines are issued to foreign drivers by email.

 TIME ZONES